AvSuper shareholding voting policy principles

-The Trustee exercised its voting rights throughout the year as voting opportunities arose, where we were eligible to vote.
-Most votes were lodged in person by AvSuper’s Management or electronically by the Trustee’s investment managers, in accordance with the Fund’s voting policy principles and where necessary, in consultation with AvSuper’s Management.
+The Trustee exercised its voting rights throughout the last financial year where we were eligible to vote.
+The majority of votes were lodged electronically by the Trustee’s investment managers or in person by AvSuper’s Management, in accordance with the Fund’s voting policy principles and where necessary, in consultation with AvSuper’s Management.

 This statistical summary represents the number of resolutions considered at meetings of Australian and International listed companies in which AvSuper has held voting rights during the 2019-20 financial year.

 AvSuper exercised voting rights at 249 meetings in 2019-20 as follows: